WDCZ

 WDCZ (970 AM) is an American radio station in Buffalo, New York.
+The station is owned by Crawford Broadcasting.

 WDCZ has not originated any programming of its own since 2012.
-The station operated as a commercial station from its launch in 1924 until 1975, then operated as a public radio station from 1975 to 2012.
-In its later years, much of its programming was duplicating that of competing FM station WBFO, which eventually prompted the two stations to merge operations (using WBFO's frequency) in 2012.
-After several months of simulcasting WBFO, the 970 facility was sold off to the owners of religious-formatted WDCX-FM, who in turn switched 970 to a simulcast of WDCX, a status it has held ever since.
+The station went on the air in 1924 as commercial station WEBR, and operated as such until its sale to the Western New York Public Broadcasting Association in 1975.
+It then operated as a public radio station from 1975 to 2012, changing its call sign to WNED in 1993.
+In its later years, much of WNED's programming duplicated that of competing FM station WBFO, which eventually prompted the two stations to merge operations (using WBFO's frequency) in 2012.
+After several months of simulcasting WBFO, the 970 facility was sold off to Crawford, owners of religious-formatted WDCX-FM, who in turn switched 970 to a simulcast of WDCX as WDCZ.